aimms/documentation/datalink/readandwrite.rst

 Separator

     This is used by the CSVProvider to turn each line into columns.
 Eventually this should be removed from the ReadWriteAttributes and become part of the provider.
+The default value is a comma :token:`,`.